UWPCE-PythonCert/PythonCertDevel220/_sources/modules/lesson04/assignment.rst.txt

 You will already have tests from the lesson 3 assignment that verify data is being written to the HP Norton databases.
 Although we are going to change the way data is written to and read from the databases, the tests should not need to change.
-We are amending the functionality the tests use to make them easier to mainrain and be more Pythonic.
+We are amending the functionality the tests use to make them easier to maintain and be more Pythonic.

 This development process, where we change internal behavior while preserving how